openforcefield/openforcefield.org/content/force-fields/force-fields/_index.md

 OpenFF 2.0.0 was created using a multi-stage optimization starting from the [OpenFF 1.3.0](https://github.com/openforcefield/openff-forcefields/releases/tag/1.3.0) force field:

-* A select set of the vdW parameters were trained against a set of experimental mass density and enthalpy of mixing measurements sourced from the NIST ThermoML archive.
+* A select set of the van der Waals parameters were trained against a set of experimental mass density and enthalpy of mixing measurements sourced from the NIST ThermoML archive.
 * A select set of the bond length, bond force constant, equilibrium angle, angle force constant and torsion barrier height parameters were trained against a set of QC computed optimized geometries and torsion profiles, whereby the output force field of the first step  was used as the starting point.

 Find more details in the [release notes](https://github.com/openforcefield/openff-sage/releases/tag/2.0.0-rc.1), including how to re-run optimization and datasets used in training stored in [openff-sage](https://github.com/openforcefield/openff-sage) repo.